Trần Văn Đôn: Overthrow

-On January 30, Khánh launched a coup, arresting Minh, Dinh, Đôn and Kim, claiming that they were part of a neutralist plot with the Việt Cộng and taken to Đà Lạt.
+On January 30, Khánh launched a coup, arresting Minh, Dinh, Đôn and Kim, claiming that they were part of a neutralist plot with the Vietcong and taken to Đà Lạt.
 Khánh noted that they had served in the Vietnamese National Army in the early 1950s, under the French colonial administration, although he did as well.
 The day after coming to power, Khánh further claimed to Lodge that Đôn was in possession of briefing papers from the Americans on plans for the bombing of North Vietnam and said that they were in danger of being handed over to the communists.

 On May 28, 1964, Khanh put his rivals on trial.
 The generals were secretly interrogated for five and a half hours, mostly about details of their coup against Diệm, rather than the original charge of promoting neutralism.
 As all of the officers were involved in the plot against Diệm, this did not reveal any information new to them.
 The court deliberated for over nine hours, and when it reconvened for the verdict on May 29, Khánh stated, "We ask that once you begin to serve again in the army, you do not take revenge on anybody".
 The tribunal then "congratulated" the generals, but found that they were of "lax morality" and unqualified to command due to a "lack of a clear political concept".
 They were chastised for being "inadequately aware of their heavy responsibility" and of letting "their subordinates take advantage of their positions".
 The four imprisoned generals were allowed to remain in Da Lat under surveillance with their families.
 However, there were reports that the trial ended in a festive manner akin to a party, as the officers shook hands and made up with one another, with Minh reported to have commended Khanh for his "fairness" before organising a celebratory dinner for the generals.
 All four generals were barred from commanding troops for a period; Kim was banned for six years, and Đôn 18 months.
 Offices were prepared for the quartet so that they could participate in "research and planning".
 Worried that the group of idle officers would plot against him, Khánh made some preliminary arrangements to send them to the United States for military study, but this fell through.
 When Khánh was himself deposed in 1965, he handed over dossiers proving that the four generals were innocent; the original documents that Khánh claimed proved his accusations of neutralism were neither presented to nor found by anyone.